Deploy on EVM (Foundry)

 Remember to replace the placeholder for the private key with your actual private key.

 Upon successful deployment, you will receive a message confirming that the contract has been deployed successfully.
-To simulate the execution before broadcasting the transaction, simply remove the --broadcast
+To simulate the execution before broadcasting the transaction, simply remove the `--broadcast` flag from the command above.

 You will see the following message: